bflores88/knex-shopping/README.md

 # Knex Shopping

+## How to Use

+1. Clone or download repository
+2. Install dependencies: `npm install`
+3. Run server: `nodemon server.js`
+4. Run Docker container: `docker-compose up`
+5. Open Postman and enter any of the endpoints below.

 ## Objective

 We will be building a RESTful, JSON resource API shopping cart application!
 This project will be entirely back-end, meaning we can test all of our endpoints through `Postman` app.